Motor Carrier Permit (MCP) - Frequently Asked Questions

 Additionally, upon the request of an authorized employee of the CHP, motor carriers are required to make available for inspection copies of all results and other records pertaining to controlled substance and alcohol use and testing conducted pursuant to federal law, including those records contained in individual driver qualification files.

 A "for-hire" motor carrier is a carrier who transports goods or property for compensation.
 A "private" motor carrier is a carrier who does not transport goods or property for compensation.
-Since the refuse is considered to be the property of the carrier, the carrier is not transporting someone else's property for compensation.
+Since the refuse is considered to be the property of the carrier, after pick up, the carrier is not transporting someone else's property for compensation.
 Therefore, a refuse transporter is considered a private carrier.

 Yes, you will need to apply for a new permit in the name of the new business entity.
 To do this you will need: